 Costa Rican food is simple, but ‘simple’ isn’t bland.
 With Latin and Caribbean influences, a wide range of sensory experiences come with a typical Costa Rican meal.
 We recommend all travelers sample some of the Rich Coast’s staple dishes.

-Rice and beans is the most basic element of the Costa Rican diet and Gallo Pinto is king.
+Rice and beans are the most basic element of the Costa Rican diet and Gallo Pinto is king.
 Most often, it is made of black beans and white rice, cooked together until the rice soaks up all of the flavorful juices.
 Gallo pinto is served with many, many dishes – even breakfast!

-The Casado, which translates to “marriage”, is the ultimate Costa Rican meal.
+The Casado, which translates to “marriage”, is the ultimate traditional Costa Rican meal.
 These full meals include a large portion of meat (usually steak or pork), sautéed onions, rice and beans, a light cabbage or palm salad, and fried plantains.
 It sounds too simple to be impressive, but this hearty dish always leaves an impression.
 Ticos (native Costa Ricans) often accompany this with Costa Rica’s favorite condiment, Lizano sauce.

 Sopa de Pejibaye

-Pejibaye is the fruit of a peach palm tree, and is often consumed on its own or with a bit of mayonnaise.
+Pejibaye is the fruit of a peach palm tree and is often consumed on its own or with a bit of mayonnaise.
 Alternatively, the thick fruit can be blended into a soup that offers a vast profile of nuanced Costa Rican flavors.
-The pejibayes are blended with a savory broth to make a creamy, delicious Tico dish that will awaken your palate and give you something to talk about back home.
+The pejibayes are blended with a savory broth to make a creamy, delicious traditional Tico dish that will awaken your palate and give you something to talk about back home.